theoffricial/blog/apps/unicop/blog/2022-08-06-typescript-type-checking-faster-part-1-incremental-builds.md

 By default, `TypeScript` build is naive.
 What it does is simply to take all `src` files it finds <sub><sup>[1]</sup></sub> and builds `dist` files.
-When setting incremental builds tells `TypeScript` to save information about the project graph from the last compilation.
+Setting incremental builds tells `TypeScript` to save information about the project graph from the last compilation.

 So, The next time `TypeScript` is invoked with `incremental`, it will use that information to detect the least costly way to `type-check` and `emit` <sub><sup>[2]</sup></sub> changes to your project.